 The Mercury Theater on the Air

 This series was started by Orson Welles in 1938.
 The show presented literary works that were performed by Welles’ Mercury Theater company.
 The program was elected into the Radio Hall of Fame in 1988.
-While not focusing on fear, two episodes in particular stand out as scare-worthy:
+While not focused on fear, two particular episodes gave some genuinely good scares:

-“War of the Worlds” — This originated as a 60-minute Halloween episode.
-This show gained fame for scaring many listeners into believing it was real.
+“War of the Worlds” — Originally aired as a 60-minute Halloween special, this episode gained fame for scaring many listeners into believing it was real.
 It starts with some nice music, but then, like a real breaking news bulletin, is interrupted with a frantic reporter.
-He states that scientists have witnessed explosions on Mars, in the direction of Earth.
+He states that scientists have witnessed strange explosions on Mars.
 The scientists believe it’s simply volcanic activity, but reality proves much more frightening.
-Set just like a breaking news program, the brilliance of this episode of radio cannot be understated.
+Set just like a live news program, the brilliance of this episode of radio cannot be understated.
 You’ll thank yourself for listening, preferably in the dark on Halloween night.
 After you’ve done that, read the 1898 book by H. G. Wells.

 “The Thing On the Fourble Board” — This episode that aired in August of 1948 is widely regarded as the finest piece of radio horror to ever hit the airwaves.
 It starts fairly slowly, with a man, Porky, describing working on an oil derrick.
 His friend comes to join him for some pork chops, and they discover … something … that’s come up from a mile below the earth.
 I listened to this during the very middle of the day, and I still got goosebumps.
 It features perhaps the most chilling “voice” you’ll ever hear.